 Exemptions to the FLSA

 Some employees are protected by the FLSA, while others are not.
 This is determined depending on if you are non-exempt or exempt.
 If you are non-exempt, you are protected by the FLSA.
 If you are exempt, you are not protected by the FLSA.
-Some employees are exempt from the overtime pay provisions, while others are exempt from both minimum wage and overtime pay provisions.
+Some employees are exempt from overtime pay provisions, while others are exempt from both minimum wage and overtime pay provisions.

 Because exemptions from the FLSA are generally narrowly defined, “misclassification” can be a very serious issue.
 This happens when your employer has classified you as exempt, but you are in fact a non-exempt employee and therefore you are covered by the FLSA.
 It is recommended that you consult a Cleveland, Ohio labor attorney if you are not sure about your classification.

 Have your rights been violated?
+Contact our Employment Attorneys

 A dishonest employer can take advantage of you if you do not know your rights.
 Have you been denied wages or overtime pay?
 You work hard and deserve your compensation.
-The caring and experienced Cleveland Ohio employment attorneys at The Friedmann Firm will fight your rights.
+The caring and experienced Cleveland Ohio employment attorneys at The Friedmann Firm will fight for your rights.
 We know labor and employment laws and are well-versed in dealing with workplace issues.
 We always offer free consultations, call our office today at 440.703.8550 to schedule an appointment with an Ohio labor attorney.